Article

 If you’d like to get an idea of how much extra to contribute to your personal pensions over the years, calculators can be incredibly useful:

-How do I check my National Insurance record?
+How do I check my qualifying years of National Insurance payments I have?

 When asked, less than half of all consumers and almost six in ten millennials have never checked their National Insurance records or don’t understand the link between National Insurance payments and the State Pension.